Motor vehicle exception

 San Francisco Police searching a vehicle after a stop in 2008.

-The motor vehicle exception is a legal rule in the United States that modifies the normal probable cause requirement of the Fourth Amendment to the United States Constitution and, when applicable, allows a police officer to search a motor vehicle without a search warrant.
+The motor vehicle exception is a legal rule in the United States that modifies the normal warrant requirement of the Fourth Amendment to the United States Constitution and, when applicable, allows a police officer to search a motor vehicle without a search warrant.

 Description

 The motor vehicle exception was first established by the United States Supreme Court in 1925, in Carroll v.
 United States.
 The motor vehicle exception allows officers to search a vehicle without a search warrant if they have probable cause to believe that evidence or contraband is in the vehicle.
 The exception is based on the idea that there is a lower expectation of privacy in motor vehicles because of the regulations under which they operate.
 Also, the ease of mobility creates an inherent exigency to prevent the removal of evidence and contraband.

 In Pennsylvania v.
 Labron the US Supreme Court stated, "If a car is readily mobile and probable cause exists to believe it contains contraband, the Fourth Amendment permits the police to search the vehicle without more."

 The scope of the search is limited to only the area that the officers have probable cause to search.
 The area can encompass the entire vehicle, including the trunk.
 The motor vehicle exception, in addition to allowing officers to search the vehicle, allows officers to search any containers found inside the vehicle that could contain the evidence or contraband for which they are searching (United States v.
 Ross).
 The objects searched do not need to belong to the owner of the vehicle.
 In Wyoming v.
 Houghton, the US Supreme Court ruled that the ownership of objects searched in the vehicle is irrelevant to the legitimacy of the search.

 Some states' constitutions require officers to show there was not enough time to obtain a warrant.
 Except for states with that requirement, officers are not required to obtain a warrant even if it may be possible to do so.